playeasynow/Garaje/README.md

 This is where I need the most help.
 I want Garaje's unique proposition to the community to be this learning platform.
 Additionally, I want to integrate with e-commerce solutions that provide selling and billing solutions to the coffee shop side of the business.
 I envision various user access rights for business owners and customers of the business.

 Where I think I need to build on more next:
++ Rolled out phased approach
-+ Scope of the lessons
++ Scope of the lessons (online and in-person)
 + Access to computers onsite and how use will be managed
 + Costs of building the software platform, and where I could use existing software solutions
 + How to monetize the software platform